brianhouse/sound_art/lectures/06_synthesis.md

 Though no music theory is required here, if you want to use musical notes (even-temperment), Pd can convert to MIDI pitch numbers to frequencies and back.
 MIDI pitches are just the notes of an even-tempered piano labeled from 0–127. `mtof` converts this number to a frequency, and `ftom` converts it back.

-I also made an Object called piano to help you determine those pitches, or just to connect and fool around with notes.
+I also made an object called piano to help you determine those pitches, or just to connect and fool around with notes.

 If you want to use just-intonation or microtonal systems ... you'll have to program it yourself.